 In a nutshell: It might not be the greatest car ever made, but it’s one that’ll easily be worth the wait to get your hands on.

-Full Disclosure: Suzuki Australia lent us the car tested here for a week with a full tank of petrol.
+Full Disclosure: The vehicle tested here was provided by Suzuki Australia for a week with a full tank of petrol.